Is solar worth it in California?

 • Potential changes to compensation for extra power

-Benefits of solar panels in California
+What are the benefits of solar panels in California?

 • Better for the environment: Traditional energy sources like coal and natural gas release carbon dioxide and other harmful pollutants into the air.
 Solar panels generate electricity from sunlight, a clean and renewable energy source.
 Installing solar panels on your roof helps the environment primarily by reducing greenhouse gas emissions and dependence on fossil fuels.